Muhammad-Ismail-Qazi/Doseca-Task/README.md

 connection with Firebase using Firebase CLI for Android and IOS enable Firstore and Authentication to the new provider with email and password

+**Task 1**
+upload text separately (done)
+upload image separately (done) upload both  (done)

+Letter on we we convert it from functional programing to abstract class and achieving single responsibility principle

 **Dependancy added**
   get: 4.6.6
   firebase_core: 2.32.0